averinaleks/bot/README.md

 5. When RL components start, they import `gymnasium`.
   If the package is missing, training will fail until you install it.
+6. If `gunicorn` logs show `WORKER TIMEOUT` messages, the service might need more time to respond.
+Set `GUNICORN_TIMEOUT` in your environment to increase the timeout in seconds.
+The compose file defaults to `120` seconds.

 ## Telegram notifications